A family index theorem for periodic Hamiltonian systems and bifurcation: Proofs of the theorems

 \subsection{Proof of Theorem \ref{theorem:bifurcation}}

 In this final part of Section \ref{section:proofs} we prove Theorem \ref{theorem:bifurcation}.
 Throughout the proof, $I=[a,b]$ denotes a compact interval in $\mathbb{R}$.
-At first we recall the bifurcation theorem for paths of Hamiltonian systems \cite[Thm.
-2.2]{SFLPejsachowiczII}, which reads in our notations as follows:
+At first we introduce a bifurcation theorem for continuous paths of $C^2$ functionals of Fredholm type (cf. \cite[Thm.
+2.1]{JacBifIch}).